 B9.
 The proposed uses, number of lots, preservation of open space, and general block and street layout are generally consistent with the Frog Pond West Master Plan.
-Specifically in regards to residential land use lot count, the proposed Stage I area includes portions of medium lot Sub-district 4 and large lot Sub-district 7.
+Specifically in regards to residential land use lot count, the proposed Stage I area includes portions of medium lot Sub-district 11 and small lot Sub-district 10.
 A full discussion of compliance with the sub-districts and residential density is included under Request C, Stage I Preliminary Plan.